mosets/docs/fields.md

  Enter the latest year that available for selection.
 If this is left empty, the current year will be used.

 ### Youtube {#fieldtype-youtube}
-If you want your users to showcase a video, use Youtube field type.
+If you want your users to showcase a Youtube video, use Youtube field type.
 Your users will be asked to enter a Youtube video URL and Mosets Tree will display the Youtube video player.

  #### Search's checkbox label
  When the field is set as "_Searchable_", your users can search whether a listing contains a video.
-This option allows you to change the default search labe.
+This option allows you to change the default search label.

  #### Video player's width
  This parameter lets you set the width of the video player to be displayed in Details view.
 If this parameter is left empty, default value will be set as width of the video player.